HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Canvas_Events.md

 Example

-{% highlight voltMx %}//Sample code to set doLayout event callback to a button widget.
+{% highlight VoltMx %}//Sample code to set doLayout event callback to a button widget.
 /*This code changes the top property of button2 and makes it appear below button1.*/ myForm.button1.doLayout=doLayoutButton1;